RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 Should the determinant be positive, the parity is `EVEN`; should it be negative, it is `ODD`.

+### Unknown Parity

+When one of the bonds of a central atom has stereo configuration of `EITHER`, the atom is marked as having the parity `UNKNOWN`.
+The wedge end of the bond must point to the said central atom for this rule to apply.

 ## Allene Stereo Parity

 The case of allene stereo configurations is similar to that of